ThisisRajiRaj/siteapis/README.md

 cd into the azurefuncs_test folder, and run:

 `` dotnet test``

+## Running the application
+cd into the azurefuncs folder, and run:

+`` dotnet run ``

+If you are using VSCode, simply hit Run -> Start Debugging (F5 on Windows) from the menu to debug.

 ## Deploying to Azure using VSCode
 Once you have built, updated local.settings.json, tested locally, now it's